 - 5.1 The Disability Discrimination Act 1995 (DDA) seeks to avoid discrimination against people with impairments and disabilities and for instance ensures that work premises do not disadvantage someone with a disability. - 5.2 The access arrangements have adopted an inclusive approach and aims to ensure that all users will have equal and convenient access to the site and buildings.
 The design of the application will have full consideration for ease of access for disabled pedestrian use. - 5.3 All of the measures detailed above will be maintained in such a way that will allow all people access to / from and around the building.
-Also, the facilities within the building will also be constructed and maintained in such a way to ensure people's access within the development.
+Also the facilities within the building will also be constructed and maintained in such a way to ensure people's access within the development. - 5.4 The proposal therefore will comply with UDP policy DC1 Access for disabled persons.